mags-ono/ACE/README.md

 This repository contains Python code associated with the papers:

   **“ACE: Adapting Sampling for Counterfactual Explanations”**
-  Margarita A. Guerrero,Cristian R. Rojas
+  Margarita A. Guerrero, Cristian R. Rojas
   📄 [arXiv link](https://arxiv.org/abs/2509.26322)
   ✅ Accepted for publication in *8th Annual Learning for Dynamics & Control Conference, 2026 Edition*.